 But Jesus was no made-to-order king.
 He came to be God's kind of king.
 And within a few days, when it became more and more obvious that Jesus wasn't going to be the kind of king Israel was clamoring for, he quickly fell out of favor.
 The shouts of praise the city raised to him that Sunday were by the following Friday shouts from an angry mob to "Crucify!"
 And Jesus knew that was coming, yet in meekness he still rode on to die.
 You see, that was all part of the plan.
-Just like that Passover lamb was sacrificed for the sins of the people, so also this king would die a criminal's death so that his sinful subjects could live like kings in heaven.
+Just like that Passover lamb was sacrificed for the sins of the people, this king would lay down his life so his sinful subjects could live like kings in heaven.
 What a paradox!

 Jesus came to Jerusalem in meekness to die, but the story didn't end with him being rejected and killed.
-No, his was actually a story of ultimate victory.
-See, Jesus' death was no tragedy, because when he died, he won for us salvation and eternal life.
-Remember that a paradox means that sometimes things just aren't what they seem.
-That certainly was true this Palm Sunday.
-You see, Jesus came in meekness to die on the cross-but he also came in majesty to reign from it.
-Now throughout his life he hid his majesty in humility, but make no mistake about it.
-His majesty was there for all the world to see.
+No, his was actually a story of ultimate victory, because when he died, he won for us salvation and eternal life.
+That's a heavenly kind of majesty that's too great for this world to even grasp, and yet, throughout his life Jesus gave glimpses of it for all to see.

-And that's the way it was even all the way back on that crest of the Mount of Olives.
+And in fact, that's what he was doing even all the way back on that crest of the Mount of Olives.
 Did you ever wonder why Jesus sent those two disciples ahead to get a donkey and bring it back, when he could have just grabbed it on his way through?
-It's because Jesus had an important spiritual message to send to his followers - and to us - that he didn't want them to miss.
+Jesus wasn't just being dramatic - he had an important spiritual message to send to his followers (and to us) that he didn't want them to miss.
 Jesus wanted to show them the power and glory that he had as the Son of God.
 He wanted their faith to see the majesty of his reign that was hidden just beneath the surface.
 Jesus wanted them to know that he certainly was a King, but he was a king who had an altogether different and greater and higher purpose than most expected.

-So Jesus gave the disciples specific directions: "Go to the village ahead of you, and at once you will find a donkey tied there, with her colt by her.
-Untie them and bring them to me.
-If anyone says anything to you, say that the Lord needs them, and he will send them right away."
-And when it all happened just as Jesus said, and only at Jesus' name did the owners agree to let the disciples take the colt, the disciples must have come back to Jesus blown away once again at their Savior's greatness.
+So Jesus gave the disciples specific directions: "Go to the village ahead of you, and just as you enter it, you will find a colt tied there, which no one has ever ridden.
+Untie it and bring it here.
+If anyone asks you, 'Why are you doing this?' say, 'The Lord needs it and will send it back here shortly."
+And when it all happened just as Jesus said, and only at Jesus' name did the owners agree to let the disciples take the colt, the disciples must have come back to Jesus blown away once again at his majesty.

 They must have been amazed at the paradox.
-No matter what he looked like or what would happen to him, this wasn't just some popular rabbi, some popular Jewish teacher sitting on a donkey.
+No matter how lowly he looked right then or what would happen to him in these coming days, this wasn't just some popular Jewish teacher sitting on a donkey.
 No, the God who knows all and sees all and controls all-that God was with them in the flesh.
 God himself mounted that donkey and rode on, with a very definite plan to fulfill prophecy and die to bring salvation to the ends of the earth.
 This King came to reign as the Messiah promised long ago.